jhumelsine/jhumelsine.github.io/_posts/2025-06-23-test-layers.md

 [Ice Cream Cone](https://bugbug.io/blog/software-testing/ice-cream-cone-anti-pattern/) was the test strategy for most of my career.
 There’s an emphasis upon System Testing, as represented by the broad top of the ice cream cone.
 There are fewer Integration Tests in the narrow middle and even fewer Unit Tests at the almost non-existent bottom.

 We had dedicated QA testers whose mission was to test our system to ensure it was ready for release.
 QA testers were the final quality gate before deploying the system and releasing it to the customer.
 There was often an adversarial relationship between developers and testers.
 Developers would often become annoyed when testers found a bug in their code.
-Would developers prefer for users to have had find their bugs instead?
+Would developers prefer for users to have found their bugs instead?

 ### Pros
 Manual System Testing was all we had before we had test frameworks that supported automated testing.
 We didn’t have the insights to understand the concept of automated testing either.
 Since so much software production was modeled upon manufacturing processes, QA was the final step before sending it to the customer.
 It’s all we knew at the time.
 It wasn’t perfect, or even great, but it was _mostly_ good enough for its day.